MarcoNoLimits/Anonymous-MessageBoard/README.md

 # Anonymous Message Board

-This is the boilerplate for the Anonymous Message Board project.
-Instructions for completing your project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/anonymous-message-board
+This is the Anonymous Message Board project project I made to following the nstructions for completing https://www.freecodecamp.org/learn/information-security/information-security-projects/anonymous-message-board